 Dr. Bela Pandit, a foot and ankle specialist with a practice in Chicago, explicitly lists her pricing on her user-friendly, information-rich website.
 Some services cost only a little, but most are expensive.

-Again, med spas rarely accept insurance, so instead of trying to advertise a bargain, advertise your quality.
-Demonstrate a commitment to safety, serenity, and luxury with professional pictures that show off your clean, modern spa.
+Again, med spas rarely accept insurance, so instead of trying to advertise a bargain, your healthcare marketing strategy should focus on the quality of your medical spa services.
+Your medical marketing efforts should demonstrate a commitment to safety, serenity, and luxury with professional pictures that show off your clean, modern spa.
 Prove to your potential patients that your med spa is worth every penny.

 The Medical Board of California implores consumers to research five key facts prior to undergoing treatment at a med spa.
 Address your potential clients’ concerns head-on by following these steps:

-For starters, the same way you market your successful, modern traditional medical practice: with robust service content about med spa treatments and compelling visuals (before-and-after pictures work well here).
+The first step in a strong healthcare marketing strategy is defining how you’re going to market your successful, modern medical practice: with robust service content about med spa treatments and compelling visuals (before-and-after pictures work well here).

-Offer online booking so that potential customers can schedule an appointment at any time, create separate social media pages for your meds pa, and add med spa services to your Google My Business profile and all directory profiles.
+Your medical practice should consider offering online booking so that potential customers can schedule an appointment at any time, create separate social media pages for your meds spa, and add med spa services to your Google My Business profile and all directory profiles.

 Med spas provide a unique and increasingly popular way to pamper your patients with services they desire.
 If you decide to add these services, utilize proven medical marketing strategies that grow business and improve your online reputation.
 Create a serene, sterile environment for your patients to enjoy a spa-like experience under your care.
 They’ll be paying spa-like prices, so pamper them!